zwang695/alexa-skills-list/skills/B01EMAVSP4/README.md

 To use the IntervalTrainer skill, try saying...

+* *Alexa ask Interval Trainer to give me an interval*

+* *Alexa ask Interval Trainer for a descending interval*

 * *Alexa ask Interval Trainer*

-* *Alexa ask Interval Trainer to give me an interval*

-* *Alexa ask Interval Trainer for an interval*

 Ear training within the octave with correct answer feedback and score keeper.
-Practice ascending ear training while you have a few minutes simply by asking "giving me an interval", after that, Alexa will keep score for you.
+Practice ascending and descending interval ear training while you have a few minutes simply by asking "giving me an interval", after that, Alexa will keep score for you.
 Be sure to use the correct music interval terms: unison, minor second, major second, minor third, major third, perfect fourth, perfect fifth, minor sixth, major sixth, minor seventh, major seventh, and octave.
+To switch interval directions, simply say "switch interval direction to (direction)."

 ***